finale-lua/lua-scripts/docs/rgp-lua/finenv-properties.md

 - `LUA_PLUGIN_VERSION_MISMATCH` : The script was not executed because it specified a minimum or maximum Lua plugin version and the current running version of _RGP Lua_ does not meet the requirement.
 - `MISCELLANEOUS` : Other types of error messages that do not fit any of the other categories.
 - `EXTERNAL_TERMINATION` : The script was externally terminated by the user or a controlling script.
+- `LUA_ERROR` : The message is an error message returned by Lua.

 Example: